 If you’re using the WP Super Cache plugin, click on WP Super Cache Settings, then WP Super Cache and then scroll down to the section labeled Delete Cached Pages.
 Click the Delete Cache button to clear the cache.

 If you’re using the WP Fastest Cache plugin, the plugin itself regularly clears the WordPress cache at set intervals.
 You can modify these caching features by clicking on the WP Fastest Cache link from the main dashboard and then clicking on the Cache Options link.
-You can also clear your cache files manually by clicking on the Delete Cache tab and then the Delete Cache button.
+You can also clear your WordPress cache manually by clicking on the Delete Cache tab and then the Delete Cache button.

 Clear Web Hosting Cache